Code-Institute-Submissions/molacuizine/README.md

 5. Type git clone, and then paste the URL you copied earlier.</br>
     ```$ git clone https://github.com/zahur76/molacuizine```
 6. Press Enter to create your local clone.

+## Setting up S3 bucket

+Information on setting up a AWS s3 bucket can be found [here](#https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html).

+Once the s3 bucket was set-up, the settings file was updated to allow the heroku app to link to the Amazon Web Service bucket for
+static and media files.

 ## FUTURE IMPROVEMENTS